opensearch-project/ml-commons/docs/tutorials/conversational_search/conversational_search_with_Cohere_Command.md

 }
 ```

-Copy the model id from response, it will be used in following steps.
+Note the model ID; you will use it in the following steps.

-3. Predict
+3. Test the model:
 ```
 POST /_plugins/_ml/models/your_model_id/_predict
 {